Zinc arsenide: Structure

 Zn3As2 has a room-temperature tetragonal form that converts to a different tetragonal phase at 190 °C and to a third phase at 651 °C. In the room-temperature form, the zinc atoms are tetrahedrally coordinated and the arsenic atoms are surrounded by six zinc atoms at the vertices of a distorted cube.
 The crystalline structure of zinc arsenide is very similar to that of cadmium arsenide (Cd3As2), zinc phosphide (Zn3P2) and cadmium phosphide (Cd3P2).
 These compounds of the Zn-Cd-P-As quaternary system exhibit full continuous solid-solution.

 Electronic structure

-Its lowest direct and indirect bandgaps are within 30 meV or each other.
+Its lowest direct and indirect bandgaps are within 30 meV of each other.